XKTZ/sc2-process/README.md

 # sc2-process
-A helper for starcraft 2 process
+A helper for starcraft 2 building order